Fullscreen/Policy/Influencer-Plus/Influencer-Plus.md

 # FULLSCREEN GUIDELINES FOR ENDORSERS + INFLUENCERS

-These guidelines apply to all advertising, sponsorship, and promotion campaigns (collectively, “Campaigns”) taking place within the Fullscreen network, including any Influencer Plus campaigns or YouTube videos that you produce, appear in, or promote on behalf of third party advertisers or brands.
+These guidelines apply to all advertising, sponsorship, and promotion campaigns (collectively, "Campaigns") taking place within the Fullscreen network, including any Influencer Plus campaigns or YouTube videos that you produce, appear in, or promote on behalf of third party advertisers or brands.

 These guidelines apply to you whenever you receive a gift of any value as part of a Campaign, whether a cash payment, a free product, or an invitation to a special event.

 The goal of these guidelines is to ensure that your YouTube and social media audiences have a clear understanding about where these Campaigns originated from and your connection to them.

-It’s up to you how you choose to disclose your connection with these Campaigns, but the disclosure must be clear and obvious to your audience.
+It's up to you how you choose to disclose your connection with these Campaigns, but the disclosure must be clear and obvious to your audience.
 We recommend the following guidelines:

 #### YouTube Videos

 For sponsored videos that you produce or appear in, include:

+- Messaging __in the video__ (not just in the description box) disclosing your connection to the Campaign.
-- “Sponsored Video” within the first three lines of the “About” field so it is visible.
+- Should be in the first :10 of the video.
+- If the video is longer, then there should be periodic disclosures throughout the video.

 For Influencer Plus Campaigns, include:

+- Messaging in the video disclosing your connection to the Campaign (should be in the first :10 of the video).
-- “Sponsored Video” or “Sponsored Message from [sponsor’s name]” within the first three lines of the “About” field so it is visible.
+- "Sponsored Video" or "Sponsored Message from [sponsor's name]" within the first three lines of the "About" field so it is visible.
 - Please also pay particular attention to any specific directions appearing on the respective Influencer Plus Campaign page.

 #### Twitter, Facebook, or Similar Platforms

-- When promoting video content which you do not appear in, begin your promotion with the word “Ad” or “PaidPromo”.
-For example, you might say “Ad: Check out this incredible new video from [brand with link]!”
+- When as part of a paid campaign, you are promoting (a) video content which you do not appear in, or (b) other businesses, products or services, begin your promotion with the word "Ad" or "PaidPromo".
+For example, you might say "Ad: Check out this incredible new video from [brand with link]!"
+- You may use abbreviations of "Sponsored", "Promotion" or "Advertisement" due to the limitations of the platforms on which you make the posts, but those abbreviations should be easily recognized by your audience.

 Finally, whenever you do participate in a Campaign, please remember to share only your honest experiences and refrain from misleading or offensive content.

 # Prior Versions